 EE Programs at the Northern Great Lakes Visitor Center

-- Rooted In Resources: The Role of Our Region’s Natural Resources in Anishanaabe Culture and European Immigration
+- Rooted In Resources…the role of natural resources in Anishanaabe culture and European immigration.

 - Paddle the Pearls Estuary Ed-Ventures…. on the water guided ed-ventures on the Fish Creek and Whittlesey Creek Estuaries for students and adults.